 In happier times, Milk enjoyed making his board colleagues squirm by putting those very shoes up on his desk in chambers, revealing a hole in the sole.
 The first openly gay supervisor’s staff used to laugh about that.
 But not now.

-“All I could think,” Jones the crowd at a City Hall memorial today — 40 years later, to the day — “was, ‘How can we move forward?
+“All I could think,” Jones told the crowd at a City Hall memorial today — 40 years later, to the day — “was, ‘How can we move forward?
 He was our leader.’

 “‘It’s all over now.’”